From Manhattan to Manchester (Vermont), With Love

 By Susan Cava

-bag and head to Manchester Village, Vermont – one of New England’s greatest
+and head to Manchester Village, Vermont –- one of New England’s greatest

 overnight getaways and you don’t need snow or foliage to enjoy it.

-ride is three and a half hours north of Manhattan with much of the trip on the
+is three and a half hours north of Manhattan with much of the trip on the scenic

-scenic Taconic Parkway.
-You cannot consider yourself a true Vermont-bound
+Taconic Parkway.
+You cannot consider yourself a true Vermont-bound visitor if

-visitor if you do not stop at the infamous diner, now called O’s Eatery, 125
+you do not stop at the infamous diner, now called O’s Eatery, 125 miles north of

-have made any updates since then, however, it is a pilgrimage one’s bladder
+made any updates since then, however, it is a pilgrimage one’s bladder usually

-usually must make.
-One look at the menu and you’ll see that Manhattan prices
+must make.
+One look at the menu and you’ll see that Manhattan prices are long

-are long gone.
-For around five dollars you can eat a hearty brunch of eggs,
+gone.
+For around five dollars you can eat a hearty brunch of eggs, home fries,

-home fries, bacon, toast and coffee which will leave you understanding the rest
+bacon, toast and coffee which will leave you understanding the rest of the

 Returning to the Taconic, just a mile past the diner, be sure to look up at the